 And secondly, because it’s March, AKA, Women’s History Month–so, we’re absolutely ready to celebrate that whole-heartedly and give the inspiring women of cosmetology and beauty their deserved credit.

+So, how are we celebrating?
+By dropping a list of some of the most influential and inspiring women who graced the industry.
 But before we get to that, we want to say this: This is by no means a comprehensive list.

 It would be dang near impossible to list out every single woman throughout history who’s contributed to and revolutionized the industry as we know it.